KartikeSingh/discord-slash-command-handler/readme.md

     slash: "both", // true => if only slash, false => if only normal, "both" => both slash and normal

     global:false, // false => work in all guilds provided in options, true => works globally

+    ownerOnly:false, // false => work for all users, true => works only for bot owners

     timeout:10000 | '10s', // the timeout on the command